mjaymeyer/aeris-aair-home-assistant/README.md

 1. Extract dfu-util to a folder.
 I've used C:\\DFU (no subfolders, you should be able to execute C:\\DFU\\dfu-util.exe)

-2. Attach the micro-usb cable to the unit it, two LEDs should come on
+2. Attach the micro-usb cable to the unit, two LEDs should come on

 <img src="./media/image7.jpeg" alt="" width="600"/>